webdizz/tutum-docker-mysql/README.md

 `MYSQL_PASS`: Set a specific password for the admin account.

 `MYSQL_ADMIN_CREATED`: When setting this environment to any value, MySQL container will NOT create admin user and its password.

+`ROOT_PASS`: Set a specific password for the root system account.